 Students who are not sure about where to grow their career to can attend the VEK Career Day.
 This Career Day is the biggest job fair in Belgium which is organized by and for economic students.
 It presents a wide amount of companies from numerous industries.
 On this day you get the chance to ask all your questions to the recruiters of the attending companies.

 Candidates should have an academic bachelor's degree.

-The Business Engineering program consists of 6 learning trajectories: 1.
-Economics and Business Economics, 2.
-General social formation, 3.
-Technical, technological and quantitative formation, 4 Operations and Information Management, 5.
-Methodological formation and 6.
-Innovation and Entrepreneurship.
-The candidates' academic background should contain the following components within each learning trajectory;
+The Business Engineering program consists of 5 learning trajectories: 1. economics and business economics trajectory, 2. quantitative trajectory, 3. methodological trajectory, 4. technical and technological trajectory and 5. trajectory operations and information management.
+The candidates' academic background should contain the following components within each learning trajectory:

 English at level B2 is required upon enrolment.